MicrosoftDocs/fabric-docs/docs/workload-development-kit/authentication-javascript-api.md

 When calling the acquireAccessToken JS API, we can provide two parameters:

-* *additionalScopesToConsent*: Additional scopes to ask for a consent for, for example re-consent scenarios.
+* *additionalScopesToConsent*: Other scopes to ask for a consent for, for example reconsent scenarios.
-* *claimsForConditionalAccessPolicy*: Claims returned from Entra ID when OBO flows fail, for example OBO requires Multi Factor Authentication.
+* *claimsForConditionalAccessPolicy*: Claims returned from Microsoft Entra ID when OBO flows fail, for example OBO requires multifactor authentication.

 Let's review these two parameters and see what to provide when calling acquireAccessToken.